jeanslack/Videomass/known_problems.md

 ## Known problems and solutions of Videomass

-- On Windows, with the version of FFmpeg 3.1.5 included in the installer, the **nlmeans** denoiser filter is not implemented, as it exists only in the most recent versions of FFmpeg.
-Use **hqdn3d** instead, or set Videomass to a path with a newer version of FFmpeg.
+- On Windows, with the version 3.1.5 of FFmpeg included in the installation program, the denoiser _nlmeans_ filter is not implemented, since it exists only in the most recent versions of FFmpeg.
+Use _hqdn3d_ instead or set Videomass to a path with a newer version of FFmpeg.

 [Home](index.md)